 Testing and timeline

-- Following testing, evaluation, and incorporation of appropriate design adjustments, a small trial production run is planned.
-SEI anticipates producing 8-10 pairs at WPI before the end of July 2018.
+Following testing, evaluation, and incorporation of appropriate design adjustments in the next generation prototype, a small trial production run is planned.
+We anticipate being ready for testing and evaluation by the end of July 2018 and producing 8-10 pairs at WPI by end of August 2018 for testing on the field and court.

-- The small trial run will be tested in simulated play situations with in-shoe force measurements.
-The athletic shoes will then be stripped down, examined and evaluated for ways to improve the design before moving to a larger trial production run which should occur in September 2018.
+The small trial run will be tested in simulated play situations with in-shoe force measurements.
+They will then be stripped down, examined and evaluated for ways to improve the design before a larger trial production run that should be accomplished in September 2018.

 The company plans to test the finished product with a third party.
 This could be a medical center with expertise in orthopedics.